warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/test/run-a-local-chain.md

 ## Option 3.
 Configure manually

+We recommend this option if you wish to run a node with custom settings and learn the basics of interacting with a node.

 ### 1. Clone the repository

 Clone the Warden Protocol repository and navigate to the root directory: